A touch of the 30’s with great sea views

 There’s a spacious sitting room for guests’ exclusive use, complete with a grand piano, a selection of books and maps of the area and a range of board games.
 There’s also a lovely dining room with sea views where breakfast is served, though when the weather is right the meal can be taken on the terrace.
 The garden is a particular delight with 1930’s wicker sun loungers.

-Greenhill House B&B suggests
+Greenhill House B&B Winter Warmer Offer

 - Free off-street parking